 Don’t miss any recipes like this Low Carb Skillet Chicken Recipe.
-If you aren’t already following my Easy Keto/Low Carb Recipe Page on Facebook where I post all my new recipes, and content join here.
+If you aren’t already following my Easy Keto/Low Carb Recipe Page on Facebook, I post all my new recipes and content here.
 Follow me on Pinterest for inspiration, recipe ideas, and more low carb/keto recipes here.
-If you are just getting started following the keto/ low carb diet and would like more information, there are tons of fantastic resources, and help available.
+If you are just getting started following the keto/ low carb diet and would like more information, tons of fantastic resources and help are available.
 Amazon also has several excellent books you may want to check out here.

 More Low Carb Cast Iron Chicken Skillet Recipes:

 - Creamy Tuscan Garlic Chicken with Broccoli Bake

 - Keto Chicken Alfredo with Broccoli Bake